Nikita Kucherov Game Preview: Lightning vs. Penguins

-Nikita Kucherov and the Tampa Bay Lightning will play the Pittsburgh Penguins at 7:00 PM ET on Thursday, November 30, 2023.
-If you're thinking about a wager on Kucherov against the Penguins, we have lots of info to help.
+Nikita Kucherov and the Tampa Bay Lightning will face the Pittsburgh Penguins at 7:00 PM ET on Wednesday, at Amalie Arena.
+There are prop bets for Kucherov available, and here are some stats to help you with your bets.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.